 Making pickles is a very simple process.
-It is done by slicing a known quantity of vegetables (cucumbers and onions are most popular) and placing them in a jar with a solution of water, salt and sugar or vinegar.
-The jars are sealed and left to sit for a period of time (usually for between 3-10 days).
+It is done by slicing a known quantity of vegetables (cucumbers and onions are the most popular) and placing them in a jar with water, salt, sugar, or vinegar solution.
+The jars are sealed and left to sit for a while (usually between 3-10 days).

-Almost any vegetable can be pickled, but some pickle better than others.
-Pickles are generally fairly safe to make and eat, but caution must be taken around homemade pickles.
+Almost any vegetable can be pickled, but some pickles are better than others.
+Pickles are generally relatively safe to make and eat, but caution must be taken around homemade pickles.

-Fermentation is a popular choice of food preservation because it is very easy to do and adds good bacteria to your diet.
+Fermentation is a popular choice of food preservation and a brilliant health food to add to your food security pantry!
+It is very easy to do and adds good bacteria to your diet.
 Fermenting is possibly one of the oldest forms of food preservation and can be used to preserve a huge array of food, as well as to create alcoholic drinks such as beers, wines, and ciders which all rely on the fermentation process.

-Fermentation can also be used to preserve dairy products such as yoghurt, buttermilk, cheese and butter.
+Fermentation can also preserve dairy products such as yoghurt, buttermilk, cheese, and butter.

-Fermented vegetables/meats which include sauerkraut and kimchi can be aged for 5 to 7 days before they’re consumed, but it is possible to age these foods to such an extent that they’re edible (and good!) for many months.
+Vegetables and meats that have been fermented, like sauerkraut and kimchi, can be stored for 5–7 days before being eaten.
+It is possible to age these foods to the extent that they’re edible (and good!) for many months.

-Freezing is an incredibly easy method of food preservation and probably the one method that practically everyone does without considering it as “food preservation”.
+Freezing is an incredibly easy method of food preservation and probably the one that practically everyone does without considering it “food preservation”.

-Freezing is the process of placing freshly picked or harvested produce in a freezer or cooler to freeze them.
+Freezing is the act of placing freshly picked or harvested produce in a freezer or cooler to freeze it.
 Freezing can be done on the farm, at home, or in a commercial freezer.

-Freezing preserves food by drastically reducing the spoiling time, but freezing food doesn’t work overly well for very long-term storage.
-Freezing can help to preserve some foods that are highly perishable for up to 3-6 months, but it really can’t be done for more than this.
+Freezing preserves food by drastically reducing spoiling time, but freezing food doesn’t work well for long-term storage.
+Freezing can help preserve some highly perishable foods for up to 3–6 months, but it can’t be done for more than this.

 Learning To Preserve Food

-If you are interested in learning more about preserving food at home, there are lots of free resources available online which are worth checking out.
+If you are interested in learning more about food security and preserving food at home, many free online resources are worth checking out.

-Start with the basic and easy preservation methods, like freezing and dehydrating, and work your way up to the more complicated methods such as making preserves.
+Start with the basic and easy food production and preservation methods, like freezing and dehydrating, and work your way up to the more complicated methods, such as making preserves and canning.